The 2018 scheme will open soon.

 What are the potential risks to being able to deliver the intended outcomes?
 How do you intend to deal with the risks?

-Guidance Notes for completing these sections are available for download.
+pdf Guidance Notes (52 KB) for completing these sections are available for download.

 Evaluation of Visiting Professor Applications